kranthiGE/lambda-postgres-sample/README.md

 Author: Kranthi Kiran
 Created On: 29-Mar-2020

-This is a sample lambda function code to fetch items from dynamodb based on 2 input parameters. a limit to specify the number of items to be pulled and nextKey value to offer pagination
+This is a sample lambda function code to fetch items from PostgreSQL based on 2 input parameters. a limit to specify the number of items to be pulled and nextKey value to offer pagination
 ***
 ## Getting Setup